azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

 ```
 #### How to read user comments?

 To read user comments on any controls you just need to run GCS/GSS/GRS cmd  with an extra switch "-IncludeUserComments".
-Once scan completes generated CSV file will contain "User Comments" column which will show comments/marker.
+Once a scan completes the .CSV file will contain "User Comments" column which will show comments/custom tags.